owncloud/web/docs/testing.md

 $ yarn test:integration
 ```

-You can also specify which tests to run by giving a path param, like so: `yarn test:unit packages/<app-name>/tests/unit/path/to/test.spec.js`.
+You can also specify which tests to run by giving a path param, like: `yarn test:unit packages/<app-name>/tests/unit/path/to/test.spec.js`.

 ### Acceptance Tests